tackman/yurikure/rule-src/rule-en.md

 Example: Player A has 7 hidden Control Points over Murafuji.
 Nobody has revealed Control Points over Murafuji, so Player A reveals 1 Control Point to Murafuji and declares Murafuji will Approach Kuroki.
 Here, before the action is completed, Player B interrupts to reveal 2 Control Points to Murafuji, then declares her action will be a Confession to Midorino.
 Player A has more (hidden) Control Points over Murafuji, so he reveals 4 Control Points to Murafuji and declares Approach to Kuroki again.
-No other player reveals more Control Points for Murafuji, therefore Murafji's action is to Approach Kuroki.
+No other player reveals more Control Points for Murafuji, therefore Murafuji's action is to Approach Kuroki.

 ```plaintext
 Above is a simplified rule about revealing Control Points.
 More strict (but complex) rules are provided on our website.
 Applying strict rules is recommended if all players are expert.